 The final tea on our list is made using nettle leaves.
 These leaves come from the aptly named stinging nettle plant.
 Although it does not sting when made into tea, the living leaves indeed do when you brush up against them.
 Nettle leaves have been used for an incredibly long time in Europe, where they grow natively.
 They have been used to treat joint pain and arthritis quite effectively.
 This is due to there being an antioxidant present that blocks enzymes that promote inflammation.

 Nettle leaf tea is plentifully available.
 However, if you have had problems with your kidneys or bladder, you may want to try another tea on our list of teas for easing RA symptoms.

 Take a Joint Supplement With your Tea

 If you want to get the most out of drinking any one of these teas, you may want to consider taking a joint supplement like JointFuel360.
 This powerful supplement comes loaded with anti-inflammatory compounds and antioxidants of its own.
 It optimizes and maximizes their effectiveness thanks to a specially formulated blend of all-natural ingredients.
-There is a combination of black pepper extract and turmeric, which become 20x more potent when taken together.
+There is a combination of black pepper extract and turmeric, which becomes 20x more potent when taken together.
 You also get resveratrol, which is a powerful antioxidant.
 Boswellia serrata is also included and helps reduce joint swelling.

-There are even other ingredients supportive of healthy joints like hyaluronic acid and Type II collagen.
+There are even other ingredients supportive of healthy joints, like hyaluronic acid and Type II collagen.
 It’s easy to benefit from this joint supplement.
 Simply take it when you have your tea and notice how significantly different your joints feel afterward.

 These teas for easing RA symptoms are enjoyed by millions of people, and now you can as well.
-There is no need to live with aching joints when you could get rid of them by simply enjoying some tea and taking a joint supplement.
+There is no need to live with aching joints when you can get rid of them by simply enjoying some tea and taking a joint supplement.